Farm Update for Friday, September 15th

 This week I moved my pigs to a corn- and soy-free diet.
 This feed is coming from Hall’s Feeds on Long Lake Road.
 Read THE PLANT PARADOX for more on this.
 All of my poultry has begun a five-week incremental shift to being corn- and soy-free as well. the thought was that the pigs would have no trouble with the change (and thus far that has been true) but that we might want to ease the birds into it.
 The plan going forward is to have my herds and flocks grain-free throughout the late spring, summer and early fall–and then have them on this no corn/no soy ration through the winter, along with hay as appropriate.

-I did not raise any turkeys this year.
-Decided to pull back and am glad I did.
-I do still have six frozen birds remaining from last November’s processing.
+I have six frozen turkeys remaining for this year.
 The weight range is 14 to 20 pounds and they are going for $3 per pound.
 If you’d like one please call ahead if picking up at the farm or reserve one and please prepay and I can bring it to the market for you.
 I will be a raising smaller, heritage breed next year in pasturing mobile coops.

 I finally got into the semi-neglected garden this past week and brought tomatoes and beets (w/greens) to the Wednesday market.
 You will also see garlic and kale coming now.
 The weeding and bed prep begins for the winter and next spring.
 The pigs are getting quite a treat right now as they receive all the wheelbarrowfuls of weeds and annuals gone to seed.